vedro-universe/vedro-docs/blog/2022-11-20-whats-new-vedro-v1.8/index.md

 ## PyCharm Reporter: Silent Mode

 The PyCharm Reporter now includes a `--pycharm-no-output` parameter, which suppresses console output.
-This is helpful when you're using the [PyCharm plugin](https://plugins.jetbrains.com/plugin/18227-vedro) with another reporter:
+This is helpful when you're using the <Link to="https://plugins.jetbrains.com/plugin/18227-vedro">PyCharm plugin</Link> with another reporter:

 ```shell
 $ vedro run -r rich pycharm --pycharm-no-output --hide-namespaces